 4 Alarms warn the operator of failures with output signals.
 The inverter output is not shut off.

-5 When faults occur, the protective functions are activated to inverter trip and output the fault signals.
+5 When faults occur, the protective functions are activated to trip the inverter and output the fault signals.

 6 This protective function does not function in the initial status.